Scicom-AI-Enterprise-Organization/Speaker-Diarization/STATUS.md

 - 🎯 **Malay** is the strongest language in the pool (**13.07 hours**), making it well suited for the Malay-first pilot.
 - ⚠️ **Tamil** is comparatively limited (**772 clips, 1.43 hours**).
 This is primarily due to the `ovrl ≥ 3.0` quality filter and the available dataset size.
 Future improvements could include lowering the quality threshold or augmenting the pool with `tamil-youtube` pseudo-labeled data.
-- ✅ The pipeline completed successfully.
-The `os._exit` patch resolved the previous shutdown issue.

 ### Next Step